fshowalter/franksmovielog.com-v1/content/reviews/0967-outside-the-law-1930.md

 venue_notes:
 ---

-Starts strong, with gangster Robinson noticing crook Moore's presence in town.
+Starts strong, with gangster Edward G. Robinson noticing crook Owen Moore's presence in town.
 Robinson shakes down Moore, demanding half of any job he's planning to pull.
-Robinson also takes an interest in Moore's moll, played by Nolan.
+Robinson also takes an interest in Moore's moll, played by Mary Nolan.

 <!-- end -->